 HEALTH FORM: Our HEALTH FORM is available on your camper in touch account.
 We require campers to have had a physical within one year of the date of their arrival.
 Please indicate any physical injuries your son has had since their last physical.
 If you son has been exposed to any disease within a period of time before opening date of camp making his presence in camp an endangerment to other campers, he must delay his arrival here until the danger of contagion has passed.
 The camper Health Form will be due by May 1st.
 We will do a camper health screening with your child on opening day.
-This is your opportunity to talk to the nurses and give them any prescription medication.
+This is your opportunity to talk to the nurses.

 CAMP DOCTOR: The Camp Infirmary coordinates a camp doctor visit twice weekly and a skin inspection by the nurses for each age group once a week.
 Some of the most common skin referrals to the infirmary are blisters, bug bites, and poison ivy.
 Campers needing emergency treatment will be taken to Transylvania Community Hospital.
 Parents will be billed for these services.
 Health & Accidental Insurance is required for your son while attending camp.
 We have 3 nurses living at our camp infirmary, with at least one on duty at all times.